Should I put less yeast in my bread & what happens when I add too much?

 These days, it's not that way anymore.
 There’s a new culture now.
 The cowboy bakers that most bakeries homed have moved or swapped careers.

 Artisan bread baking basics

 The way artisan baking has hit the mainstream over recent years is impossible to hide.
-Baking in this way uses natural ingredients and slow fermentation to extract the most flavour.
+Baking the artisan way uses natural ingredients, cooler temperatures and slow fermentation to extract the most flavour.

 Typically just flour, water, salt and yeast are used in artisan bread recipes.
 There are of course several breads that call for fats or sweeteners to enhance the bread.

 Natural ingredients are the base of these breads.
 There is no need for enzymes or emulsifiers in an artisan bakers pantry.
 Artisan bakers use manipulation of temperature, time and technique to create difference in types of bread.

 How important is baking the traditional way?

 Artisan baking is fascinating, romantic even.
 For customers and those in the food industry.

 Being a baker is now a well respected job again, even more so when the bakers name is above the door.